jxnpass/jxnpass.github.io/index.md

 LinkedIn will give you the option whether to reference a link or a folder.
 Since your project is on GitHub, you will want to cite a link.

-The details ask you for a description of what the link leads to.
+The prompts ask you for a description of what the link leads to.
 You can also select a thumbnail.
-GitHub uses an interesting feature.
+LinkedIn uses a unique feature when citing GitHub.
 When you use the link to the root file path of your repository, it will automatically fill in the details with the name, description, and a thumbnail showing some GitHub collaborative statistics.
-I recommend citing at least two links per project:
+Ultimately, I recommend citing at least two links for your project:
 * The source to your repository (github.com/username/name-of-repo/)
-* The source to your page/README if applicable (github.io/username/name-of-repo/)
+* The source to your page/README, if applicable (github.io/username/name-of-repo/)

-Your finished product could look something like this, found directly on your LinkedIn profile.
+Your finished product could look something like this, found directly under your LinkedIn profile.

 ![pic15](/pics/linkedin-step5.png)